 - Flo's Cafe (quick-service restaurant with 3 food stations: "Fillmore's Favorites" (lite lunch, complimentary), "Tow Mater's Grill" (burgers bar, complimentary) and "Luigi"s Pizza")

 - Cabanas (self-service complimentary restaurant with American cuisine, pasta, sushi)

 - Remy (reservations-only, adults-only French specialty restaurant for lunch and dinner; aft location, bookings via the internet or onboard)

-- Palo (144-seat Italian specialty restaurant; adults-only, reservation-only; aft location; bookings via the internet or on board).
+- Palo (144-seat Italian specialty restaurant; adults-only, reservation-only; aft location; bookings via Internet or on board).

 Shipboard entertainment options - Fun and Sport

 Ship's kids clubs are the main reason for Disney's high loyalty passengers ratio.
 Besides all the Disney characters, innovative technologies and fun attractions, Disney children counselors are a pretty big reason many families to repeat their bookings with the company.
 Always smiling and friendly, they are hugely experienced, all college-educated, attentive and downright.
 The Oceaneer's "Club" and "Lab" facilities (ages 3-10) are connected, thus doubling the fun space.
 The "Oceaneer's Club" features the "Andy's Room" (with oversized Disney characters for kids to climb on) and the "Laugh Floor" (with its "laugh-o-meter" and Mike and Sully of "Monsters Inc").
 The "Oceaneer's Lab" is maritime-themed, featuring an Animator's Studio and a small Sound Studio.
 The new Disney approach allows all kids ages 3-10 to access the same clubs with separate rooms and age-related activities.